Today, we’re continuing in our series on forgiveness, tackling another myth of forgiveness:

 This belief is a tough one because, I’ll be the first one to say, it’s scary to make yourself vulnerable to the one who hurt you!
 It just doesn’t “feel” right or, for that matter, seem very smart.

 But when we operate in this way, we’re really basing forgiveness upon our feelings, or worse, on our need to settle the score.
-And let’s be honest, if that were the case, we’d probably never release our offender from their debt!
+And let’s be honest, if that is our motivation, we’d probably never release our offender from their debt!
 Oh, what an awful world that would be!

 Christ’s position –

-Christ commands us to not only to forgive, but love one another (the “verb” – not the noun or “feeling of love”).
-No where will you find Him commanding us to feel forgiving or feel loving toward one another.
-Thankfully, Christ doesn’t ask us to do this without first leading the way …
+Christ commands us not only to forgive but to love one another (the “verb” – not the noun or “feeling of love”).
+Nowhere will you find Him commanding us to feel forgiving or feel loving toward one another.
+Thankfully, Christ doesn’t ask us to do this without first leading the way with His love . . .

 “This is how we know what love is: Jesus Christ laid down his life for us.
 And we ought to lay down our lives for our brothers.” –1 John 3:16 (NIV)